weierophinney/zf-quickstart/README.md

 Notes
 -----

-This branch (features/zf2-di-runtime) tracks the feature/di branch of Ralph Schindler's Zend Framework 2 repository (https://github.com/ralphschindler/zf2/tree/feature%2Fdi); at the time of release, it uses revision d172f5; if you are using something earlier or later, your results may vary.
+This branch (features/zf2-di-compiler) tracks the master branch of the ZF2 repository (https://github.com/zendframework/zf2); at the time of release, it uses revision e76d957; if you are using something earlier or later, your results may vary.

-It provides a full version of the ZF2 MVC prototype, which utilizes dependency injection; this branch uses the "Runtime" strategy in order to create and resolve dependency definitions.
+It provides a full version of the ZF2 MVC prototype, which utilizes dependency injection; this branch uses a hybrid definition strategy that combines "Builder", "Compiler", and "Runtime" in order to create and resolve dependency definitions.

 You should symlink the ZF2 library into "library/Zend/" in order to run the quick start.